-5:00 p.m., New York City time, on April 20, 2004, unless we extend the exchange offer.
+5:00 p.m., New York City time, on August 23, 2006, unless AIG extends the exchange offer.

-Resale of New Notes.....
+Resale of New Notes

-Based on interpretive letters of the SEC staff to third parties, we believe that you may resell and transfer the new notes issued pursuant to the exchange offer in exchange for old notes without compliance with the registration and prospectus delivery provisions of the Securities Act of 1933, if you:
+Based on interpretive letters of the SEC staff to third parties, AIG believes that you may resell and transfer the new notes issued pursuant to the exchange offer in exchange for old notes without compliance with the registration and prospectus delivery provisions of the Securities Act, if you:

-- are not a broker-dealer that acquired the old notes from us or in market-making transactions; - acquire the new notes in the ordinary course of your business; - do not have an arrangement or understanding with any person to participate in the distribution of the new notes; and - are not our affiliate as defined under Rule 405 of the Securities Act of 1933.
+- are not a broker-dealer that acquired the old notes from AIG or in market-making transactions; - acquire the new notes in the ordinary course of your business; - do not have an arrangement or understanding with any person to participate in the distribution of the new notes; and - are not AIG's affiliate as defined under Rule 405 under the Securities Act of 1933.